 Founder & CEO, Institute of Women and Ethnic Studies Professor, Department of Psychiatry, Tulane University School of Medicine

-Dr. Shervington has an intersectional career in psychiatry and public mental health.
-She is the President and CEO of IWES, and Clinical Professor of Psychiatry at Tulane University School of Medicine.
-At IWES, Dr. Shervington directs the community-based post-disaster mental health recovery division that she created in the aftermath of Hurricane Katrina.
-At Tulane, Dr. Shervington provides psychotherapy supervision for Psychiatry residents.
+Dr. Shervington has an intersectional career in public health and academic psychiatry.
+She is the President and CEO of The Institute of Women and Ethnic Studies (IWES), a community-based translational public health institute in New Orleans.
+At IWES, she directs a community-based post-disaster mental health and emotional resiliency recovery program, and a federally funded trauma-informed Teenage Pregnancy Prevention Program.
+Dr. Shervington is also a Clinical Professor of Psychiatry at Tulane University.
+Her focus at Tulane is residency education and training.
 Dr. Shervington is a graduate of New York University School of Medicine.
-She completed her residency in Psychiatry at the University of California, San Francisco, and is certified by the American Board of Psychiatry and Neurology.
-Dr. Shervington also received a Masters of Public Health in Population Studies and Family Planning from Tulane University School of Public Health and Tropical Medicine.
-In 2006, she was awarded the Isaac Slaughter Leadership award by the Black Psychiatrists of America.
-In 2012, she received the Jeanne Spurlock M.D.
-Minority Fellowship Award from the American Psychiatric Association.
-She has an illustrious career in public mental health and population health, which includes posts at the national, state and local level.
-Her clinical community expertise in PTSD, trauma-informed response and public mental health informs the emotional wellness, physical health and resilience work of IWES.
+She completed her residency in Psychiatry at the University of California San Francisco and is certified by the American Board of Psychiatry and Neurology.
+Dr. Shervington received a Masters of Public Health in Population Studies and Family Planning from Tulane University School of Public Health.
+In 2018, she received the Award for Excellence in Service and Advocacy from the American Psychiatric Association.
+In 2012, she received the Jeanne Spurlock Minority award from the American Psychiatric Association.
+Dr. Shervington is a member of the American College of Psychiatrists.
+She has authored several papers in peer-reviewed journals addressing health disparities, the social determinants of health and resilience in underserved communities.

 Chief Communications Officer American Civil Liberties Union